-The gradient of the beach at low tide is abrupt enough for the incoming swell to hit the sand banks encouraging the wave to fold over itself (barrel), whilst remaining deep enough for the surfer to not really risk injury.
-As mentioned I return here annually to run a surf and yoga camp and every year there’s good banks up and down the beach offering barrels for everyone.
+The gradient of the beach at low tide is abrupt enough for the incoming swell to hit the sandbanks encouraging the wave to fold over itself (barrel), whilst remaining deep enough for the surfer to not really risk injury.
+As mentioned I return here annually to run a surf and yoga camp and every year there are good banks up and down the beach offering barrels for everyone.
 Check Rasta above, our surf coach sneaking into a friendly pit.
 I watched him get about 8 in a row whilst I was snapping our crew.
-Pura vida indeed.
+Pura Vida indeed.

 Cokes in the North Male Atoll of the Maldives is guaranteed to quench the thirst of even the most barrel-starved.
 The wave is hollow on the fast take off, but providing you’re fit and have the commitment you can get at least one easy barrel as the (shallow) inside section tubes mechanically with a forgiving exit as long as you don’t get tempted to go for the second section, which will go dry.
 You can also get barrelled on the take off if you’ve got the balls, something to work up to perhaps after a few confidence builders.

 Surfing Legend CJ Hobgood describes Macaroni’s in the Mentawais off Sumatra, Indonesia as the best wave in the world to get barrelled.
 “That ledge is a friendly drop, and the wave does relatively the same thing.
 At first, that’s what makes it fun, but then you kind of get over the wave because your surfing can become scripted.”